AmbrishMuniraju/AmbrishMuniraju.github.io/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing

-While this is a personal portfolio, suggestions and improvements are welcome!
-Feel free to:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/improvement`)
-3. Commit your changes (`git commit -am 'Add some improvement'`)
-4. Push to the branch (`git push origin feature/improvement`)
-5. Open a Pull Request

 ## 📧 Contact

 **Ambrish Muniraju**